raphaeltm/EphemereSite/_posts/2016-04-06-reorganizing-my-digital-life.md

 All these services are really good at doing what they do, and have teams of people making sure they’re running properly.
 So instead of the mess I used to have, my domain now points to three, really well managed services, and I actually pay less per year for them than I did for the VPS.

-This is how I feel about it all today.
+{% include image.html url="serenelandscape.jpeg" caption="This is how I feel about it all today.
 Super serene and stuff.
 Like.
 Really really serene.
 No more mess.
 Finally.
 Like this photo I took somewhere in Nova Scotia.
 So.
-Serene.
+Serene." alt="So serene." %}

 This is also how I feel about building software these days, but I’ll write another post about that later…